-Walk 99: Wadhurst and Bewl Water
+Wadhurst and Bewl

-Distance: 6.8 miles (3h 20m)
+Distance: 6.8 Miles (3h 20m)

-OS Map: Explorer 136 (Start at grid
+OS Map: Explorer 136

-reference TQ641307)
+(Start at grid reference TQ641307)

-Click map to magnify and click
+Click map to enlarge and click

-again to magnify further
+again to enlarge further

 Park in one of the free car parks in Wadhurst.